jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    SUJ Si top cover

-Once the covers are removed, you should familiarize yourself with the different cables you will need to unplug from the original electronics and re-plug to the dVRK controllers.
+With the covers removed, you should familiarize yourself with the different cables you will need to unplug from the original electronics and re-plug to the dVRK controllers.
 Ultimately, the RACs, back panels, bracket, cover, battery, electronics... will be removed.